 I would like to finish by thanking you for your time and I hope that this has been of some use to you.'

-1. A way to identify what the cause of a problem/situation, is
+1. A professional sounding way when you want to say what 'the cause' of a problem/situation was, is

 Stemmed from: